First Year Move-In

 It combines academic and co-curricular activities to (1) assist first-year students in making a successful academic and social transition to college life; (2) to offer a wide variety of programs that introduce first-year students to the College, Columbia University, and New York City; (3) to facilitate communication that allows students from diverse backgrounds to share experiences and learn from one another.

-Students will be able to see their room & roommate(s) assignments starting Saturday, August 5, 2017, at https://barnard.starrezhousing.com/StarRezPortal.
+Students will be able to see their room & roommate(s) assignments starting Tuesday, August 6, 2019, on the Housing Portal (click my.HOUSING).

 For information about getting along with your roommate(s), check out https://barnard.edu/reslife/new-students/roommates.

-Note: the First Year Focus residence halls are full and unfortunately it is not possible to request a room change.
+Note: the First Year Focus residence halls are full and unfortunately it is not possible to request any room changes.
+Later in the semester, students may look for Room Swaps.

-First Year students will move into the residence halls & start the New Student Orientation Program (NSOP) on Sunday, August 27, 2017.
-Some international students who fit into specific categories may be invited to participate in a special pre-Orientation Program by the Office of International & Intercultural Student Programs.
+First Year students will move into the residence halls & start the New Student Orientation Program (NSOP) on Sunday, August 25, 2019.

-Students will check-in at the lobby of Barnard Hall (regardless of which residence hall you are assigned to).
-Students should arrive to check-in based on the floor of their room assignment.
+Students may check-in based on the floor of their room assignment.
 As 600+ students will be moving in on the same day, we ask that students and families abide by the move-in times provided below.
 We are unable to accommodate any requests to move-in or drop off items in rooms earlier than the FYF Move-In day.

 The Broadway southbound traffic lane closest to the main gate (117th & Broadway) will be blocked to regular traffic for move-in day.
-Cars will be permitted to unload on Broadway during move-in but are not allowed to park on Broadway.
+Cars will be permitted to unload on Broadway & Claremont Ave. during move-in but are not allowed to park there.
 You may be asked to wait in your car before unloading, so please be patient.
 If you are arriving by taxi, direct the driver to the front of the line (at 117th & Broadway) where representatives from the New Student Orientation Program (NSOP) will be available to assist you.

-Please do not leave your car double parked without someone in it.
-Unattended and/or double parked cars block others from accessing the buildings and may be ticketed or towed by NYPD.
+Please do not leave your car double-parked without someone in it.
+Unattended and/or double-parked cars block others from accessing the buildings and may be ticketed or towed by NYPD.
+After unloading, you will need to move your vehicle from the unloading zones.
 For a list of parking garages and rates, please visit http://barnard.edu/visit/parking.

 - Campus Map & Directions